OrderMyGear/slate/source/includes/v1_1_6/_user_auth_tokens.md

 ## Generate authentication token for a user

 Generate a login token for the shopper to sign in directly onto the website without a username or password.
 The token is generated based on the username being passed in the JSON parameters.
+This API end-point involves an SSO functionality and configuration, therefore it requires an agreement with our sales team.

 ```shell
 curl "https://subdomain.mybrightsites.com/api/v1.1.6/user_auth_tokens?token=GXzAxWkkyYLsESGQTU15" \